jamiecoh/diamond-kata/README.md

 The `Diamond` class is static as it holds no state, and exposes its alphabet to aid with testing & validation.

 The console application exists only to demonstrate the functionality by printing the result to the console, it accepts one argument which must be an uppercase character in the range A-Z.

+Possible enhancements:

+ - I would really like to attempt a solution using `ReadOnlySpan<char>` as this is a string manipulation task, which can almost certainly be achieved with very few allocations.
+ - Allow lowercase characters, which would be pretty easy.